pnb/paper-convert-www/README.md

 Then install the exact version of everything from `package-lock.json` by running:

-    nvm use 17  # Make sure we're using the right version of NodeJS npm ci
+    npm ci

 At this point you should probably install security updates and restart your server: